 So it’s not hard to see that Manny is being held to account in large part simply for not caring about the same things that the sportswriters who cover him care about.
 The Chicago Tribune’s Phil Rogers was even more to the point.
 “As little as Ramirez seemed to care,” Rogers asked, “why should we?”

-Keeping Pete Rose out is one thing, but if you really want to know that things are upside down, how about a baseball Hall of Fame without Manny Ramirez in it?
-Totally incredibly sick.
+Keeping Pete Rose out is one thing, but if you really want to know that things are upside down, try a baseball Hall of Fame without Manny Ramirez in it.

 *Per Bob Matthews of the Rochester Democrat and Chronicle, “The top eight [AL] MVP finishers [in 1999, when Manny finished 2nd] should be used as a clue to how prevalent PEDs might have been: Ivan Rodriguez, Pedro Martinez, Manny, Roberto Alomar, Rafael Palmeiro, Derek Jeter, Nomar Garciaparra and Jason Giambi.”